 Mark Hoelscher is an professor of entrepreneurship in the Department of Management and Quantitative Methods in the College of Business at Illinois State University.
 He graduated from Texas Tech University in May of 2002 with a PhD in Strategy and Entrepreneurship, with an additional emphasis on family businesses.

 Hoelscher is also an active researcher in the study of nascent entrepreneurs and their use as proxies in understanding the entrepreneurial personality.

-Dr. Hoelscher is currently the Director of the George R and Martha Means Cener.
+Dr. Hoelscher is currently Director Emeritus of the George R and Martha Means Cener.